ng-select/ng-select/README.md

 To release to npm just run `./release.sh`, of course if you have permissions ;)

 ## Inspiration
-This component is inspired by [React select](https://github.com/JedWatson/react-select) and [Vitual scroll](https://github.com/rintoj/angular2-virtual-scroll).
+This component is inspired by [React select](https://github.com/JedWatson/react-select) and [Virtual scroll](https://github.com/rintoj/angular2-virtual-scroll).
 Check theirs amazing work and components :)